NBISweden/module-metadata-dm-practices/_episodes/01-what-is-the-problem.md

 teaching: 10
 exercises: 5
 questions:
-- "What is the problem when describing data"
+- "What is the problem when describing data?"
 objectives:
 - "To understand the reasons for consistent standardized ways of describing data"
 keypoints: